taatuut/mongeovisqgis/README.md

 On Windows use for example Chocolatey, or download and run the relevant installers.

-QGIS comes with its own Python installtion (version 3.8 for QGIS 3.18.1-Zürich).
+QGIS comes with its own Python installation (version 3.8 for QGIS 3.18.1-Zürich).
 To install PyMongo open a terminal to find the QGIS installation folder first.
 Then use that path to find the `bin` folder where you will find the Python executable.
 Use that executable to install PyMongo for QGIS.

 ### Install PyMongo for QGIS